sweattep/ancient_quotes/README.md

 >punish all who worship like pagans and who steal and kill in order to fill their master's house with loot

 >all the merchants will disappear and those who count money will be removed.

+>as a plant which produces its offshoots and strengthens them so they grow firm and stand upon their stalks